MagnusThome/RejsaCAN-ESP32/Tips to setup IDE and get started/README.md

 - https://github.com/sandeepmistry/arduino-OBD2

 I'm sure there are more libraries out there.
 If you find something that has some special advantage feel free to email me so I can add it here

+# Install USB drivers (if necessary)

+The USB chip on the 2.x boards is a CP2104 from Silicon Labs

+You can find drivers for your PC here under downloads https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 # Setting up the Arduino IDE for ESP32 on Windows